 Visualizing space-time results

 Heat maps typically show high-intensity areas (hot spots) in red and low-intensity areas (cold spots) in blue.
 In the graphic below, for example, the red areas are places getting the largest number of 911 emergency calls.
 The blue areas are locations getting relatively few calls.
 How might you add information about the temporal dimension of 911 call frequencies to the map below?
-How might you effectively map things like individual outbreaks, a series of crime sprees, reverberations in the adoption of a new technology, or the seasonal oscillations of storm patterns?
+How might you effectively map things such as individual outbreaks, a series of crime sprees, reverberations in the adoption of a new technology, or the seasonal oscillations of storm patterns?

 Representing three-dimensional data (x and y location, plus time) is difficult to do with a two-dimensional map.
-Notice that in the example below, you can't discern that there are two distinct hot spots (near each other in space, but separated by time) until the data is viewed in three dimensions.
+Notice that in the example below, you can't discern that there are two distinct hot spots (near each other in space but separated by time) until the data is viewed in three dimensions.
 By extruding the features based on a time field, it becomes clearer which features are related and which are separated by time.

 There are at least two ways to visualize the output from space-time analyses.
 Three-dimensional visualization is effective with a smaller study area when you have a limited number of features; this approach allows you to present space-time relationships in a single map.
 Another powerful method for portraying space-time processes is through animation.
 The examples below focus specifically on visualization of space-time clusters.